mdeff/ntds_2018/projects.md

 * filtering of values on the nodes / label propagation,
 * dynamic activity on the network.

 For all projects, some degree of pre-processing is needed before obtaining usable data.
-That is inherent to the work of a data scientist, and will mostly following steps
+That is inherent to the work of a data scientist, and will mostly involve the following steps.

 1. **Data acquisition.**
    Raw data may need to be (i) collected via a web API, (ii) collected by scraping a website, or (iii) already collected and packaged (for example in a CSV file).